 World-Class Athlete, World-Changing Activist

-On and off the racecourse, Tegla Loroupe is an inspiration for people around the world.
-The 4-foot, 11-inch Kenyan overcame tremendous obstacles to emerge as one of the finest female distance runners of all time.
+On and off the racecourse, Tegla Loroupe is an inspiration.
 In 1994, she became the first African woman to win a major marathon, breaking the tape at the New York City Marathon.
 Loroupe won again the following year, and went on to capture marathon titles in Rotterdam (1997 and 1998), Berlin (1999), London (2000), Rome (2000), and Lausanne (2002).
 She’s twice held the women’s world marathon record.
-Since founding the Tegla Loroupe Peace Foundation in 2003, she’s devoted much of her time to ending conflict around the world.
+Since founding the Tegla Loroupe Peace Foundation in 2003, she’s devoted herself to ending conflict around the world.

 Loroupe was born May 9, 1973, in the West Pokot District of Kenya.
-As one of 25 children (her father had four wives), she spent her early years doing manual labor and helping to care for her siblings.
+As one of 25 children, she spent her early years doing manual labor and helping to care for her siblings.
 She ran 10 kilometers to and from school each day and began winning footraces against older students.
-Recognizing her talent, Loroupe resolved to become a professional runner—a decision her father vehemently disagreed with.
-In his mind, running was unladylike, and for a time, Loroupe thought of becoming a nun.
-Fortunately, she stuck with athletics, and in 1989, after finally winning the respect of Kenyan officials who’d deemed her too frail to succeed, she represented her country at the IAAF World Junior Cross Country Championships.
-She placed 28th, setting the stage for more than a decade of major successes.
+Recognizing her talent, Loroupe resolved to become a professional runner—a decision her father disagreed with.
+Fortunately, she stuck with athletics, and in 1989, after winning the respect of Kenyan officials who’d deemed her too frail to succeed, she represented her country at the IAAF World Junior Cross Country Championships, placing 28th.

 Chasing World Peace

-Despite her small size, Loroupe isn’t afraid to tackle big issues.
 In addition to founding her namesake foundation, she spearheaded the Tegla Loroupe Peace Academy, which provides educational opportunities to children in the Greater Horn of Africa region who’ve been displaced or orphaned by conflict or HIV/AIDS.
-In 2006, the United Nations named her an Ambassador of Sport, and that same year, she traveled alongside George Clooney, Don Cheadle, and Joey Cheek to raise awareness for the crisis in Darfur.
-In June 2011, she won the International Olympic Committee’s (IOC) Women and Sport Awards.
-Known for her sunny disposition, Loroupe continues to crusade for peace and women’s rights around the world.
+In 2006, the United Nations named her an Ambassador of Sport.
+In 2011, she won the International Olympic Committee’s Women and Sport Award.
+She continues to crusade for peace and women’s rights around the world.

 Career Highlights: Road